-The best computer speakers for 2020
+The best computer speakers in 2023

-The Logitech G560s are perennially and perpetually renowned as the best PC speakers.
+The Logitech G560s are perennially and perpetually renowned as the best computer speakers.
 And that's for a number of reasons, one of which - brace yourselves - is that these actually use RGB... tastefully.
 I know, shock news, right?
 Whereas we're used to gaming gear having garish lighting and any excuse is made to slap some more RGB here and there, the Logitech G560 speakers use lighting to genuinely enhance their main function.
 Their lighting heightens immersion by providing rich color in a 'normal' RGB way, acting as an audio visualizer by matching in-media sounds and beats, or by matching what's on-screen - like ambilight TVs - to create a cohesive lighting experience.
 Pushed against a wall at the back of a desk, and these will illuminate your setup very pleasingly.

 In addition, they actually sound very good too!
 A big plus when you're looking at speakers, we know.
 For the two small satellites and one woofer, the sound is excellent and made better by the DTS:X Ultra surround sound which extends to 3D positional audio, heightening the immersion further.